richardeigenmann/SayTheTime/Readme.md

 #### Merging

-Marging the phrases is straight forward.
+Merging the phrases is straight forward.
 Number the words and copy the words from each index into the superphrase:

 ```ignorelang